-Charles J. Butt, coach in the department of athletics emeritus, died on September 14, 2017, in Brunswick.
+Charles J. Butt, coach in the department of athletics emeritus, died on September 14, 2018, in Brunswick, Maine.

 I write with the sad news that Coach in the Department of Athletics Emeritus Charlie Butt passed away on Friday, September 14, at the age of ninety-three.
 Charlie coached men’s swimming at Bowdoin for thirty-nine years, women’s swimming for the first twenty-four years of the program, and served as coach of men’s soccer for twenty-three years.
 In his active “retirement,” Charlie was an assistant coach for the women’s squash team.

 Many in the Bowdoin community know parts of Charlie’s remarkable life story, although no summary can adequately capture the full range of his experiences and contributions to others.
 Charlie was born on May 19, 1925, in Shanghai, China, to Chinese Portuguese parents.
 He thrived on the athletic opportunities afforded by the Foreign YMCA of Shanghai, establishing a record of achievement in swimming, basketball, cricket, tennis, water polo, soccer, softball, bowling, and boxing.